Vesoore/Vesoore/README.md

 # Hi there! 👋
 My name is Aleksandr, and I am a ML Engineer based in Russia, Moscow.
-I love work with LLMs, VLMs and research something new in AI world!
+I love work with LLMs and research something new in AI world!

 ---